-"Staff Sergeant, why is the weather forecast so important?"
-Corporal Miller asked.
+"Staff Sergeant, why is the weather forecast so important to you?"
+PFC Snyder asked.

 "What's the Ardennes?"
 Someone said.

-"Doesn't anyone study military history?
-Sergeant Sutter, care to explain?"
+"Doesn't anyone care about military history?
+Sergeant Sutter, explain."

 "I've never heard the Germans were obsessed with Bastogne.
-They had to take Bastogne because it was a strategic position with several roads converging on the town."
-I said.
+They had to take Bastogne because it was a strategic position with several roads converging on the town. " I remarked.

 "The Germans could've left a token force surrounding Bastogne to keep the allies trapped there while they secured fuel depots in the rear of the allied lines.
 With strategic position behind the allied lines and the fuel they needed, they could've taken Bastogne with reserves later."

-"Actually, they did leave a token force when Hitler ordered them to bypass Bastogne and take the allied fuel reserves."
-I hoped this never got back to Lieutenant Walker, our platoon leader.
+"They did leave a token force when Hitler ordered them to bypass Bastogne and take the allied fuel reserves.
+They almost reached the advanced fuel reserves near the Port of Antwerp, but the allies stopped them before they could get there."
+I hoped this conversation never got back to Lieutenant Walker.
 I'm sure it would've started an energetic discussion between the armchair generals.

 "Sarge, are we…"

-"Professionalism, PFC Snyder.
-Say the rank of the person you're talking to.
+"Professionalism, Private Wallace.
+Say the rank of the person you're talking to first.
 If an officer or some hardcore NCO heard you say sarge, they could go ugly on you."
 I said.

 "Too late.
 Some of them own ugly."
 Someone said, bringing chuckles from the platoon.

 "Staff Sergeant Webber, are we going to war?"
-Snyder said, nervous about the call up.
+Wallace said, nervous about the call up.